NickMRamirez/katacoda-scenarios/katacodacomnramirezlearn-haproxy/step4.md

 ## Try it out

 Click the *Display 80* tab to see it in action.
 This makes a request to HAProxy at port 80.
 HAProxy then relays the request to a backend server that is listening at port 8000, which returns a response to HAProxy.
+HAProxy then returns it to the client (the browser).